weaviate/tiktoken-go/README.md

-This is a fork of github.com/pkoukk/tiktoken-go
+This is a fork of github.com/pkoukk/tiktoken-go .
+The original project is no longer maintained and does not support the latest OpenAi embedding models.
+We will actively maintain this project.

 # tiktoken-go
 OpenAI's tiktoken in Go.